Codecademy/docs/content/cpp/concepts/pointers/pointers.md

 ---
-Title: "Pointers"
+Title: 'Pointers'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Game Development"
+  - 'Game Development'
 Tags:
-  - "Pointers"
+  - 'Pointers'
 CatalogContent:
-  - "learn-c-plus-plus"
+  - 'learn-c-plus-plus'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 A pointer is a special type of variable that stores the address of another variable in it.

 ## Declaration and Initialization of Pointer variable